lizard-buzzard/spring-security-user-registration/README.md

 ### JSR 380 specification, the validation-api dependency ###
 JSR 380 specification, the validation-api dependency
 * [java bean validation 2.0 vs hibernate validator](https://stackoverflow.com/questions/49606316/java-bean-validation-2-0-vs-hibernate-validator)
-* For html forms validation we use Thymeleaf views - see: <artifactId>spring-boot-starter-thymeleaf</artifactId>
+* For HTML forms validation we use Thymeleaf views - see: <artifactId>spring-boot-starter-thymeleaf</artifactId>

 Hibernate Validator requires an implementation of the Unified Expression Language (JSR 341) for evaluating dynamic expressions in constraint violation messages (see Section 4.1, “Default message interpolation”).
 When your application runs in a Java EE container such as JBoss AS, an EL implementation is already provided by the container.
 In a Java SE environment, however, you have to add an implementation as dependency to your POM file.